ruoranepi/blog/content/post/2018-10-23-empowering-tb-patients-and-providers-poster-video-at-tbscience2018.md

 ## Transcripts

 Hello everyone!
 This is Ruoran Li.
-Here’s a five minutes overview of the poster we’re presenting at the TBScience 2018 conference.
+Here’s a seven minutes overview of the poster we’re presenting at the TBScience 2018 conference.

 This research is a collaboration between Harvard TH Chan school of Public Health, Harvard Medical School, and Socios En Salud in Peru.